Social Influences on Behavior: Shaping Individual Actions in Group Settings

 • Decision-making processes

-Research has shown that cultural backgrounds affect behaviors more directly than previously thought, influencing how people perceive and respond to social situations.
+Research has shown that cultural backgrounds directly affect behaviors, shaping how individuals perceive and respond to their social environments.

 Internal and External Factors of Influence

-Social behavior is shaped by a complex interplay of internal and external factors.
+Social behavior emerges from a complex interplay of internal and external influences.

-Internal factors include personal beliefs, values, and attitudes that individuals develop through their experiences and cultural upbringing.
+Internal factors encompass personal beliefs, values, and attitudes cultivated through experiences and cultural upbringing.

 • Family and peer groups